dylanzhanggg/dylanzhanggg.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<p style='text-align: justify;'> Welcome to my website!
-I'm Dylan, an enthusiastic Ph.D. candidate at [Department of Aerospace & Mechanical Engineering](https://ame.usc.edu/), [University of Southern California](https://www.usc.edu/).
-My research is centered around computational materials, with a primary focus on finite element methods (e.g., phase field modeling), crystallographic theory, and structural failure analysis. </p>
+<p style="text-align: justify;">Welcome to my website!
+I'm Dylan, an enthusiastic Ph.D. candidate at <a href="https://ame.usc.edu/">Department of Aerospace & Mechanical Engineering</a>, <a href="https://www.usc.edu/">University of Southern California</a>.
+My research is centered around computational materials, with a primary focus on finite element methods (e.g., phase field modeling), crystallographic theory, and structural failure analysis.</p>

 Education
 ======